Voters with a Disability

 Every voter has the right to a secret ballot and to vote as independently as possible.
 Below are some resources that may assist voters wit disabilities, mobility concerns or language barriers.

 Voters have several options to choose from on how they wish to obtain and cast their ballot.
 Voting can be done in person on election day at the polls; through mail-in ballots during the early voting period; or in person at an on-site early voting location during the early voting period.
 Each polling location, vote center, and onsite early voting location is required to have available an accessible voting device for use by voters with disabilities.
 This device is required to be set up and operational for voters at all times when voting is open.
 Additionally, voting locations provide handicap parking, wheelchair accessibility, and resources for those that are visually/hearing impaired.
-Individuals that prefer to vote from home may sign up for the Permanent Early Voting List (PEVL) online or through a physical form.
+Individuals that prefer to vote from home may sign up for the Active Early Voting List (PEVL) online or through a physical form.
 Alternative formats for ballots are available, including braille and large print.

 Early voting is available for every election and begins 27 days prior to the election.
 Voters can vote early either by mail or in person.

 Voters in every county are eligible to sign up for the Active Early Voting List (PEVL).
 Individuals on the list automatically receive their ballots by mail for every election they are eligible to vote in and have the convenience of voting within their own homes.
 Voting by mail enables voters to bypass standing in line on Election Day.
 Voting by mail can also alleviate transportation issues as voters can receive and return their ballots all by mail.
 If a voter wishes to turn in their ballot on Election Day, but prefers to bypass the lines, early ballots can be dropped off at any polling place within their county.
 Visit Service Arizona below and be sure to check-mark the box for PEVL in order to sign up.
 One-time early ballot requests can also be made prior to each election if a voter does not wish to sign up for PEVL.